percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 - **Support for** `clusterType: async`.
 The async clusterType uses MySQL's standard async replication for in-cluster topology (Orchestrator-managed primary, IO/SQL threads on each replica).
 Adding cross-site on top introduces several non-trivial integration points.
 These are worth tackling in a follow-up once GR cross-site is stable.
 - **Operator-managed initial seeding.** The user is responsible for bootstrapping the replica cluster (typically via a `PerconaServerMySQLRestore` from a backup of the source) *before* setting `replicationChannels`.
-- **Bidirectional / active-active replication** — significant conflict resolution work; revisit once unidirectional cross-site is stable.
+- **Bidirectional / active-active replication** — significant conflict resolution work; revisit later if needed.
 - **Chained replication** (A → B → C) — every additional hop multiplies the failure modes; out of initial scope.
 - **Automatic cross-site failover** — split-brain risk under WAN partitions is too high for an initial release.
 Manual promotion only.
 - **Replication filters in the CRD** (`replicate-do-db`, `replicate-ignore-`*) — multi-source replication works correctly when sources have non-overlapping schemas; we document that constraint rather than exposing per-channel filters in v1.